ald15/web_courses_cmc_2025/README.md

 # web_courses_cmc_2025
-Some course of web technologies from master cmc msu
+Some courses of web technologies from master cmc msu